chanchan098/Docs/operation/k8s/k8s-concepts.md

 ### local

 A local volume represents a mounted local storage device such as a disk, partition or directory.

+# Persistent Volumes

+<span style='font-size: 16px;font-weight: 500'>PersistentVolume (PV)</span>

+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.

+It is a resource in the cluster just like a node is a cluster resource.

+<span style='font-size: 16px;font-weight: 500'>PersistentVolumeClaim (PVC)</span>

+A PersistentVolumeClaim (PVC) is a request for storage by a user.

+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.

 # Projected Volumes